Zhonghong99/predictive_machine_maintenance/README.md

 # Predictive Machine Maintenance

-## 📌 Overview
+## 📌 Project Background
-Industrial equipment failures cause significant production downtime, costing manufacturers an average of **$50,000-$100,000 per hour**.
-This project develops a **predictive maintenance system** using machine learning to analyze sensor data and forecast equipment failures before they occur, reducing operational costs.
+Industrial equipment failures can result in costly production downtime, with manufacturers facing losses of up to **$50,000-$100,000 per hour**.
+In response to these high costs, this project focuses on developing a robust predictive maintenance system that leverages machine learning to proactively analyze sensor data.

+By monitoring key performance indicators from various industrial machines, the system identifies early signs of wear and potential failure.
+This allows maintenance teams to intervene before critical breakdowns occur, thereby minimizing downtime, optimizing repair schedules, and significantly reducing operational costs.

+The dataset can be found here [https://www.kaggle.com/datasets/stephanmatzka/predictive-maintenance-dataset-ai4i-2020].
 ## 📊 Project Workflow
 ```mermaid
 flowchart TB